srinivasa-dev/wheel_slider/README.md

 * `hapticFeedbackType` - Allows you to change the vibration type.
 * `itemSize` - Size of each item in the slider.
 * `background` - Use any widget to add as a background to the slider.
+* `allowPointerTappable`:
+    * When this is set to `false` scroll functionality won't work for the occupied region.
+    * When using customPointer with GestureDetector/InkWell, set it to `false` to enable gestures.
+    * When using default pointer set it to default state i.e `true`.